zeropoolnetwork/sharded-storage-docs/article/main.md

 On the rollup level, we can implement all remaining use cases, like databases, small files, and so on.

-Also, we can solve the problem of blockchain bloat.
+This can help solve the problem of blockchain bloat.
 We can directly fulfill the rollup state at the checkpoint and then all history of the rollup before the checkpoint could be removed.

 Also, very cheap storage may enable us to implement a lot of web2 solutions, like messengers, social networks, blogs, games, and so on on the blockchain with true decentralization.